We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 Customer groups

-We met with customers on the Resident Scrutiny Panel; Customer Standards Group and Building Safety Group between April and June.
+We met with customers on the Resident Scrutiny Panel and Irwell Valley Foundation Panel between October and December.

 Resident Scrutiny Panel reviews

-We also continued to work through the action plan from the RSP review into how customers can access our services and and the steps we take to prioritise customers according to their needs.
+We also continued to work through the action plan from the RSP review into our Voids and Lettings service.

-You can read both action plans and find out more about progress against them here.
+You can read the action plan and find out more about progress against it here.

 Building Safety Group